DEIPworld/deip-testnet-docs/docs/blockchain interaction/cli-wallet/wallet.rst

 Parameters:

 * from: The account the DEIP is coming from (type: const std::string&)
-* to: The account getting the VESTS (type: const std::string&)
+* to: The account getting the Common Tokens (type: const std::string&)
 * amount: The amount of DEIP to vest i.e. "100.00 TESTS" (type: const asset&)
 * broadcast: true if you wish to broadcast the transaction (type: bool)